-Kruja, the ancient Albanian capital, just 32 km from Tirana, is the city symbol of the anti-Ottoman resistance, as well as the city of the national hero Scanderbeg.
+Kruja, the ancient Albanian capital, just 32 km from Tirana, is the city symbol of the anti-Ottoman resistance and the city of the national hero Scanderbeg.

 The citadel is geographically part of central Albania.
-It extends picturesque, thanks to the thick scrub that covers the surrounding hills, at the foot of the west side of the homonymous mountain that overlooks the underlying plain placed as an intermezzo between the Adriatic and the mountains offering a panorama spectacular.
+It extends picturesque, thanks to the thick scrub covering the surrounding hills, at the foot of the west side of the homonymous mountain that overlooks the underlying plain placed as an intermezzo between the Adriatic and the mountains, offering a panorama spectacular.

 It is immediate to see, as you embark on the road to Kruja, the picturesque natural mosaic that offers the interweaving of mountainous, hilly and rural reliefs, in which the oak and pine woods stand out.

-Unfortunately, the black hand of globalism did not hesitate to challenge the generosity of nature, ruining the idyllic landscape with the deep quarries for the extraction of limestone.
+Unfortunately, the black hand of globalism did not hesitate to challenge nature’s generosity, ruining the idyllic landscape with the deep quarries for the extraction of limestone.

 Even before reaching Kruja, one should not forget a white hill in the village Zgerdhesh , which despite the simple appearance, was an ancient Illyrian settlement inhabited by the Albanians from which then (at least according to the main sources, but with some reserves in this regard) also derives the Albanian name with which the Shqipetare are known all over the world.
-The first evidence of Albanopolis and Albani date back to the second century.
-B.C. cited by Ptolemy as a famous Illyrian tribe.
+The first evidence of Albanopolis and Albani dates back to the second century.
+Ptolemy cites B.C. as a famous Illyrian tribe.

 The ancient city extended approximately over an area of ten hectares on a hill surrounded by defensive walls.
-On the top of the hill, there was the acropolis defended in turn by high walls with towers.
+On the top of the hill, the acropolis was defended by high walls with towers.